polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

 The following scenarios demonstrate how this formula means slash percentages can increase exponentially based on the number of offenders involved compared to the size of the validator pool:

-- **Minor offense** - assume one validator out of a 100 validator active set equivocates in a slot.
+- **Minor offense** - assume 1 validator out of a 100 validator active set equivocates in a slot.
 A single validator committing an isolated offense is most likely a mistake rather than malicious attack on the network.
 This offense results in a 0.09% slash to the stake in the validator slot

     ``` mermaid
     flowchart LR